MateusDBaza/Data-analysis-project-with-python/README.md

 Question:

-Question 1: difference in speed for the 50km, Male vs Female
+Question 1: difference in speed for the 50km and 50mi, Male vs Female

 Question 2: what age group are the best in the 50km races